PlakarKorp/docs.plakar.io/content/commands/plakar/main/plakar/index.md

 **exec**

-> Execute a file froma a Plakar snapshot, documented in
+> Execute a file from a Plakar snapshot, documented in
 > plakar-exec(1).

 **help**